Pappy Waldorf: California

 In 1948, Waldorf's team went 10–0, beating USC and getting revenge for the previous season's only loss.
 Waldorf saw the offensive line as the key to that season's success as well as the rushing of Jackie Jensen an All American that year and a future baseball star.
 That season Jensen set California record rushing 1,010 yards in a single season.
 Cal was invited to play in the 1949 Rose Bowl for the first time in 11 years.
 In that season's game Waldorf faced Northwestern, the previous team that he coached, coached by his former star player Bob Voigts.
 California lost that game 20-14.
 A controversial moment in the game is now known as the "phantom touchdown," when Northwestern's player was given a touchdown even though he fumbled the ball as while he was crossing the line, California disputed the touchdown arguing that the ball was fumbled prior to its crossing the line.
 California's claim is supported by a photograph taken at that moment.

 Following the 1949 season the Bears were again undefeated and invited to the Rose Bowl, where they lost again, this time to Ohio State.
 That game was the first bowl game with over 100,000 in attendance.
 One of the unfortunate highlights of the following 1950 season, was the death of Waldorf's long time friend Sam Barry, who was an assistant coach and scout at USC.
 He had a heart attack while during California's game against Santa Clara.
 As a condolence and out of respect for his friend Waldorf sent Cal's film recording of the game to the USC head coach Jeff Cravath, using film for scouting was illegal at the time but was forgiven by the conference due to the circumstances.
 During that season the Golden Bears were again undefeated.
-The star of that season was guard and linebacker Les Richter, who years later became the first Golden Bear to be inducted into the Pro Football Hall of Fame.
+The stars were fullback Johnny Olszewski, a future NFL mainstay, and guard-linebacker Les Richter, the first Golden Bear to be inducted into the Pro Football Hall of Fame.
 The undefeated Golden Bears were again invited to the Rose Bowl where they again lost, this time to University of Michigan.

 From 1949 to 1951, Waldorf brought California to three straight Rose Bowls.
 In all three games, and prior to losing, California was either tied or ahead until the last quarter.
 The team was not invited to the 1952 Rose Bowl because Cal lost two games during that season.
 From his first season 1947 to the two losses of 1951, Waldorf's Golden Bears were 46-3-1 during the regular seasons.